 Imagery is important.
 Invest in high-quality and professional images; as these will reflect the quality of your business.

-, if you own a restaurant business and you have high-quality images of your food; then people will think about your business in the same way.
+For example, if you own a restaurant business and you have high-quality images of your food; then people will think about your business in the same way.
 This can apply to virtually any business.

+*Avoid The Temptation Of Cramming Your Brochure With Information.
+Use white space and formatting to Make Your Brochure Readable.
+Too much clutter will make it hard to understand.

 As you can see, there are several components that go into creating your Branding Plan and executing it with the right design and promotional elements.